clwdev/precip/README.md

 ## Pre-flight Checklist
 - Get [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Also [Vagrant](http://www.vagrantup.com/downloads.html)
-- Then go download these super helpful Vagrant Plugins (Though, if you forget it **should** install them for you)
+- Then go download these super helpful Vagrant Plugins (If you forget to, Vagrant will install them for you.
+It'll error on your first `vagrant up`, but will work fine if you re-run `vagrant up`.)
   - `$ vagrant plugin install vagrant-vbguest`
   - `$ vagrant plugin install vagrant-hostsupdater`
   - `$ vagrant plugin install vagrant-useradd`